Skip to content

 Dogwood

-So what are the other plants that are mistaken for Japanese knotweed?
-Here we list some of the more common ones.
 Dogwood can generally be found in wooded areas and hedgerows.
-Like Japanese knotweed dogwood was introduced as an ornamental plant, and the resemblance to knotweed is largely due to leaf appearance – spade/heart-shaped leaves.
-However, dogwood leaves grow opposite each other along their woody stems.
+Like Japanese knotweed, dogwood was introduced as an ornamental plant, and the resemblance to knotweed is largely due to their spade or heart-shaped leaves.
+Dogwood leaves grow opposite each other along their woody stems.

 Bindweed

-With similar heart-shaped leaves to knotweed, bindweed also has an aggressive and speedy growth pattern, covering large areas of space in a short amount of time.
+With similar heart-shaped leaves to Japanese knotweed and dogwood, bindweed also has an aggressive and speedy growth pattern, covering large areas of space in a short amount of time.
 However, whereas Japanese knotweed will grow over the top of other plants, bindweed will entwine itself to surrounding plants.

 Russian Vine

-Biologically, Russian Vine is closest in relation to Japanese knotweed, sharing the same genus, leaf-shape and fast growth rate.
+Biologically, Russian Vine is closest in relation to a Japanese knotweed plant, sharing the same genus, leaf-shape and fast growth rate.
 However, it grows similarly to bindweed, twisting itself around nearby plants or structures and is often used as a screening plant for fences.

 Bamboo

-The Bamboo stems resemble knotweed stems with clear nodes and can grow as tall as knotweed, if not taller.
-Bamboo can also be very invasive and, as the fastest growing plants in the world (source: Guinness World Records), spread quickly to unwanted areas becoming quite difficult to effectively treat with herbicides.
+Bamboo stems resemble knotweed stems with clear nodes and can grow as tall as knotweed, if not taller.
+Bamboo can also be very invasive and, as the fastest growing plants in the world, they spread quickly to unwanted areas, becoming quite difficult to treat with herbicides.
 However, where knotweed stems can snap easily, bamboo stems are very hard.
 The long and slender bamboo leaves are also completely different in appearance to knotweed.
-See our invasive plant species survey works, treatment plants and removal validation services.

 Register for IMPACT Bulletin